ChristinaPatina/Bot-for-the-project/README.md

 # Project
-Attempt to create a seq2seq, goal-oriented bot
+Attempt to create a sequence-to-sequence dialogue bot for goal-oriented task